-with the oscillatory period of the Kai oscillator.
+The ATPase activity of KaiC alone is strongly correlated with the oscillatory period of the Kai oscillator.
 This correlation suggests that the ATPase activity of KaiC is one of the period-determining factors of the Kai oscillator.
-Hence, the determination of the structural change of KaiC interlocked with the ATPase activity is of great of importance.
+Therefore, the determination of the structural change of KaiC interlocked with the ATPase activity is of great of importance.

-To track the dynamic transition of KaiC in real-time, we recorded the time evolution of intrinsic tryptophan (Trp) fluorescence from KaiC contained in the Kai oscillator.
+To track the dynamic transition of KaiC, we recorded the time evolution of intrinsic tryptophan (Trp) fluorescence from KaiC contained in the Kai oscillator.
 KaiC is a dumbbell-shaped molecule composed of tandemly duplicated N-terminal (C1) and C-terminal (C2) domains.
-Six protomers are assembled into a hexamer to attain a doubledoughnut shape.
+Six protomers are assembled into a hexamer to attain a double-doughnut shape.
 Two tryptophan (Trp) residues located in the protomer-protomer interface of the C2 domain can serve as a sensitive probe to monitor the potential structural transition of the C2 ring.
 The intensity of the Trp fluorescence from KaiC revealed a rhythmic fluctuation with the period of approximately 24 h (Figure 1, panel C).
-So far as we know, this is the first experimental evidence that demonstrated a dynamic structural transition of the C2 ring of KaiC in solution.
+This is the first experimental evidence that demonstrated a dynamic structural transition of the C2 ring of KaiC in solution.

 Concomitantly with the Trp-fluorescence dynamics, KaiC underwent a periodic change in its phosphorylation state (Figure 1, panel B).
-KaiC has the two phosphorylation sites, i.e., Ser431 and Thr432, in the C2 domain, and both residues are phosphorylated and then dephosphorylated in a programmed sequence during the phosphorylation cycle as follows: KaiCS/pT $\rightarrow$ KaiCpS/pT $\rightarrow$ KaiCpS/T $\rightarrow$ KaiCpS/T (where 'S' represents Ser431, 'pS' represents phosphorylated Ser431, 'T' represents Thr432, and 'pT' represents phosphorylated Thr432).
+KaiC has the two phosphorylation sites, i.e., Ser431 and Thr432, in the C2 domain, and both residues are phosphorylated and then dephosphorylated in a programmed sequence during the phosphorylation cycle as follows: KaiCS/ $pT \rightarrow KaiCpS/pT \rightarrow KaiCpS/T \rightarrow KaiCS/T$ (where 'S' represents Ser431, 'pS' represents phosphorylated Ser431, 'T' represents Thr432, and 'pT' represents phosphorylated Thr432).
 Interestingly, the Trp fluorescence was maximized at the timing when the KaiCpS/T state was populated (Figure 1, panels B and C).
 The result suggests the Trp fluorescence is an excellent measure of the phosphor-coupled transition of the C2 ring in KaiC.